HL7/US-Core/input/intro-notes/StructureDefinition-us-core-coverage-intro.md

 The following are example usage scenarios for this profile:

 - Query for a patient's insurance coverage
-- [Record or update] a past or present insurance coverages
+- [Record or update] a past or present insurance coverage

 ### Mandatory and Must Support Data Elements